cjerzak/fastrerandomize-software/readme.md

 # What is `fastrerandomize`?<a id="description"></a>
 The `fastrerandomize` contains functions such as `RandomizationTest`, which offers a streamlined approach for performing randomization tests after using rerandomization in the research design.

+We employ a JAX backend to make exact rerandomization inference possible even for larger experiments where the number of randomizations is in the hundreds of millions.

 # Package Installation and Loading <a id="installation"></a>
 ```
 # Install if you haven't already